Abu Simbel Sun Festival Feb 2018 - 10 Days

 Famously, the temple was re-located in a multi-million dollar operation in 1972, further up from the shoreline of Lake Nasser, which had threatened to erode the foundations of this monolithic temple complex.
 For this reason, the sun now strikes a day later than Ramses had originally planned, though the event this morning itself is no less stunning.

-After watching this incredible event unfold we return to Aswan, and in the afternoon we board our wind-powered Nile felucca for a 2-night voyage on the River Nile downstream to Kom Ombo.
+After watching this incredible event unfold we return to Aswan, and this afternoon we board our wind-powered Nile felucca for a 2-night voyage on the River Nile downstream to Kom Ombo.
 Felucca’s are simple sailboats based on a unique design and have plied the mighty Nile since ancient times.

 Overnight: Felucca | Breakfast, Lunch, Dinner